 Residential Broadband Network Management Information

-EarthLink believes that limited, reasonable network management practices are necessary for EarthLink to provide all our EarthLink and PeoplePC residential broadband customers with award winning high speed Internet access.
-EarthLink uses a variety of tools and methods to manage our network, including network congestion, and to address security concerns.
+EarthLink believes that reasonable network management practices are necessary for EarthLink to provide all our EarthLink and PeoplePC residential customers, including residential broadband access customers, with award winning Internet services.
+EarthLink uses a variety of tools and methods to manage our network, including managing any network congestion, and address security concerns.
 Our industry standard network management practices help us protect our network and our customers from harmful online activity (like spamming, viruses and phishing) and help ensure compliance with our Service Agreements and Acceptable Use Policy (AUP).
-EarthLink’s Service Agreements and AUP are available at http://www.earthlink.net/about/policies/use.faces.
+EarthLink's Service Agreements and AUP are available at http://www.earthlink.net/about/policies/use.faces.

-We continually evaluate the effectiveness of our network management practices so that we can address the ever changing issues and threats that affect our network and our customers.
+So that we can address the ever changing issues and threats that affect our network and all our customers, we continually evaluate the effectiveness of our network management practices and reserve the right to change those practices.
 We will update this page to keep our customers informed of any significant changes to our residential broadband network management practices.

 1. Network Practices